At Lewis Tree Service, safety is a way of life

 Nine to Know

-360 Degree Walk Around – before moving any vehicle or piece of equipment, the driver shall conduct a 360 degree walk around and, where applicable, a spotter shall be in place before backing any vehicle or piece of equipment when another employee is in the vicinity of the vehicle.
+360 Degree Walk Around: Before moving any vehicle or piece of equipment the driver or their designee shall conduct a 360 degree walk around and spotter shall be in place before backing any vehicle or piece of equipment when another employee is in the vicinity of the vehicle.

-Seat Belts – Employees shall wear seat belts at all times while operating or riding in a vehicle or piece of equipment so equipped
+Seat Belt Use Required: Employees shall wear seat belts at all times while operating or riding in a vehicle or piece of equipment so equipped.

-Work Zone Protection – Employees shall always use the required barriers and safety equipment to define the work area and make it safe and secure
+Work Zone Protection (Traffic Control) Established: Employees shall always use the required barriers and safety equipment to define the work area and make it safe and secure.

 Minimum Approach Distance Maintained: Employees shall maintain MAD at all times.
 This includes working aloft in a tree, operating an aerial lift device, operating any off-road equipment, and using tools.

-One Hand Chain Saw Use – Under no circumstance shall any employee one hand any chainsaw (aloft or on the ground)
+One-Handed Chainsaw Use Prohibited: Under no circumstance shall any employee operate a chainsaw with one hand either aloft or on the ground.

-Chipping with Harness – Employees shall not wear a full body harness while operating the chipper
+Chipping with Harness On Prohibited: Employees shall not wear a full body harness or climbing gear while operating a chipper.